-Officials at Fort Vancouver seem to have identified their grazing plains consecutively from one to six from their headquarters near the Columbia River.
-Others have suggested that the name was taken for steps of land up from the river or from flatland separated by east-west ridges.
+Officials at Fort Vancouver near the Columbia River seem to have numbered their grazing plains from one to six.
+Others have suggested the name was taken for steps of land up from the river or from flatland separated by east-west ridges.

-The Orchards area was formerly called Fourth Plain.
-The residents wanted a name that would identify them alone.
-Because of the many fruit trees there, they chose the name Orchards in 1904.
+Eventually, residents wanted a name that would identify them alone.
+Because of the many fruit trees in the area, they chose the name Orchards in 1904.